Eileen Skellern: Later career

 She was a good teacher and was innovative in developing curricula for psychiatric nurse education using group methods.
 The students' clinical experience was central to their training and was explicitly linked to their classroom work.
 This approach was in tune with that of Elliott Jaques, professor of social sciences at Brunel University, whose students went on industrial placements as part of their course.
 Jacques and Skellern collaborated on the first course ever to combine nursing with social sciences, and developed a joint nursing certificate and degree course which, from 1968, was offered half at the Maudsley and half at Brunel.
 Another educational innovation was also a collaboration: this time with Isaac Marks of the Institute of Psychiatry.
 In 1973 he and Skellern set up a behavioural psychotherapy course for experienced nurses, which has been seen as an important step in recognising the potential of nurses to act as therapists.

 Skellern's title of Superintendent changed to Chief Nursing Officer in 1972 as NHS management was restructured.
 She used her leadership and experience to support colleagues, and was `seen as a fair manager with a warm manner and an understanding of the needs of hospital clinical staff at all levels.
 She took on a considerable amount of committee work including work for the King's Fund health think tank, and membership of a working party chaired by the secretary of state for health Richard Crossman investigating problems in closed institutions for the mentally handicapped.
 Since Crossman's advisor, Brian Abel-Smith, was a friend she was able to make valuable contributions in private as well as more publicly.
 She was awarded an OBE in 1972, the year the resulting report was published.

-In the 1970s she developed cancer but continued to work as much as she could until taking early retirement in 1980, not long before she died on 29 July.
-In September of that year the first International Psychiatric Nursing Congress was held, an event which she had been planning for two years.
+In the 1970s she developed cancer but continued to work as much as she could until taking early retirement in 1980, not long before she died on 29 July 1980.
+In September 1980 the first International Psychiatric Nursing Congress was held, an event which she had been planning for two years.
 Two days before she died she learned that she had been made a Fellow of the Royal College of Nursing.
 An Eileen Skellern Memorial Lecture series in her honour began in 1982.
 Among the speakers in the 1980s were Annie Altschul and Caroline Cox.
 From 2006 the lecture has been the occasion for the presentation of a Lifetime Achievement Award, with recipients including Jo Brand, Helen Bamber, Shirley Smoyak and Malcolm Rae.
 She has also been recognised by having a new building at the Maudsley named after her: the only nurse to have been remembered in this way.